oxinabox/DataDeps.jl/docs/src/z20-for-pkg-devs.md

 );
 ```

-then we would do so by calling `preflight`, passing in the DataDep name, and the local file.
+then we would do so by calling `preupload_check`, passing in the DataDep name, and the local file.

 ```
-julia> preflight("UCI Banking", "./bank.zip")
+julia> preupload_check("UCI Banking", "./bank.zip")
 ┌ Warning: Checksum not provided, add to the Datadep Registration the following hash line │   hash = "\"99d7e8eb12401ed278b793984423915411ea8df099e1795f9fefe254f513fe5e\"" └ @ DataDeps D:\White\Documents\GitHub\DataDeps.jl\src\verification.jl:44